H. R. Jothipala

-Hettiarachchige Reginald Jothipala (එච්.ආර්. ජෝතිපාල; 12 February 1936 – 7 July 1987), popularly as H. R. Jothipala, was a Sri Lankan playback singer in the Sinhala cinema as well as a film actor.
-Considered as the best playback singer in Sri Lankan film history, Jothipala lent his voice to all classes of actors ranging from Eddie Jayamanne to Ranjan Ramanayake.
+Hettiarachchige Reginald Jothipala (එච්.ආර්. ජෝතිපාල; 12 February 1936 – 7 July 1987), popularly as H. R. Jothipala, was a Sri Lankan playback singer in the Sinhala cinema as well as a film actor and producer.
+Considered as the best playback singer in Sri Lankan film history, Jothipala lent his voice to all classes of actors ranging from Eddie Jayamanne to Shashi Wijendra.
 He also worked as an opera singer.
 He died in July 1987 at the age of 51 year from cardiac arrest.

 Personal life

 Jothipala was born on 12 February 1936 in Dematagoda, Colombo, Sri Lanka as the first child in a middle-class family.
 His father H. R. James was a tailor in Matara and mother Ahaliyagoda H. K. Podinona Perera was a nurse.
 Their home town is Matara, Sri Lanka & They later moved to Colombo.
 He attended St. Lawrence College in Maradana and St. John's College in Dematagoda.
 He has four younger sisters and one younger brother.

 Jothipala would visit tea kiosks to hear music as his family didn't own a radio.
 He cleaned medicine bottles at the Sulaiman Hospital on Armor Street, Colombo.
 Later he worked as the peon in M. D. Gunasena and the company.

 He was married to Blossom Winter, they had four daughters together.
 He came to be known by his initials "H. R." and was loved as "Hadhavatha Raththaran Jothipala", meaning "golden-hearted Jothipala", due to his kindness to people of all ages, communities, and families.